-However, a few years ago when I began to re-learn Chinese with my kids, saying “我爱你 / 我愛你” and other positive affirmations felt awkward.
-Although words of love and encouragement are commonplace in English language, care and concern are expressed differently in Chinese culture.
+However, a few years ago, when I began to re-learn Chinese with my kids, saying “我爱你 / 我愛你” and other positive affirmations felt awkward.
+Although words of love and encouragement are commonplace in the English language, care and concern are expressed differently in Chinese culture.

-Despite the cultural differences, my perspective as a pediatrician and bilingual parent is that positive affirmations are important.
-Language is living and evolving; together we can normalize the changes we desire for our children’s generation.
+Despite cultural differences, language is living and evolving.
+Together, we can normalize the changes we want for our children’s generation.

 Parenting differences in Western versus Asian culture

 Compared to Asian culture, Westerners (eg, Americans) are much more affectionate physically and verbally.
-However, when “I love you” is used as liberally as “I love ice cream”, these words can feel superficial and lose meaning.
+However, when “I love you” is used as liberally as “I love ice cream,” the words can feel superficial and lose meaning.

-On the other hand, in Asia, emotions are often suppressed.
+On the other hand, emotions are often subdued in Asian cultures.
 Love is typically shown through acts of service, such as making sure the people we care about are fed and clothed, often through self-sacrifice.

 The downside for many Asian-Americans is that love can feel conditional.
 Love and worthiness may depend on a parent’s standard of perfection, success, and filial duty.